Skip to main content

 Carroll Lake

-• Crappie (all species): No creel limit; no length limit.
+• Crappie (all species): No creel limit, no length limit.

 Coy Gaither-Bedford Lake

-• Largemouth Bass: 5 per day, 14–18 inch PLR.
-Only one (1) fish longer than 18 inches may be harvested.
+• Largemouth Bass: Five (5) per day, 14–18 inch PLR, only one (1) fish longer than 18 inches may be harvested.

 • Crappie (all species): 15 per day, 10 inch minimum length limit.